 Why nose twitches are rarely used in equine dentistry

-A horse being examined by a dentist
+Horse being examined by equine dentist

 Most veterinarians prefer to use a sedative during dental procedures.
-The goal of sedation is to induce muscle relaxation, reduce the horse’s anxiety and provide some pain relief so the horse will stand quietly and comfortably for the duration of the work.
+The goal of sedation is to induce muscle relaxation, reduce the horse’s anxiety and provide some pain relief so the horse will stand quietly for the duration of the work.
 This is safer for both the horse and the veterinarian.

 The most commonly used sedatives for dentistry are detomidine, an alpha-adrenergic agonist class medication, and butorphanol, a synthetic opioid drug.
 Detomidine provides muscle relaxation and some pain relief.
 Administered intravenously, this drug takes effect in three to five minutes and can last 45 minutes to an hour.
 A low dose is used initially and repeated as needed, often in combination with butorphanol.
 Low-dose combination sedation may be safer and more effective than higher doses of either drug.